wp-plugins/wp-simple-firewall/readme.txt

 *	MOVE:		wp-login.php login protection to the Login Protect section with its own unique IP address whitelist.

+= 1.2.8 =

+*	ADDED:		Option to by-pass 2-factor authentication when sending the verification email fails (so you don't get locked out if your hosting doesn't support email!).

 = 1.2.7 =

 *	FIX:		Bug where the GASP Login protection was only working when you had 2-factor authentication enabled.